 Honeymoon in Hell

-For the newlyweds, this trip was supposed to be the time of their young lives for the newlywed couple - living a Caribbean dream before settling down as lawyers a honeymoon on the island of Dominica.
-But, what the man at the travel agency described as paradise quickly turns out to be hell and the dream becomes a nightmare they both want to escape from as soon as possible.
-It all begins with a harmless visit to an old fortune teller in the busy harbor town of Marigot.
+It was supposed to be the time of their young lives for the newlywed couple - living a Caribbean dream before settling down as solicitors after finishing their studies - a honeymoon on the island of Dominica.
+But what the man at the travel agency had described as paradise quickly turns out to be hell and the dream becomes a nightmare they both want to escape from as soon as possible.
+It all begins with a harmless visit the young couple pays to an old fortune teller in the busy harbour town of Marigot.
 What should have been a joke or a holiday diversion becomes deadly serious and turns out to be the beginning of a terrible series of events for the two when the fortune teller discovers a birthmark on her shoulder...

 Autor: Margaret Margeaux